charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 > something something

-## The Results
+## The Accelerators

-The effect of extra acceleration is huge, as shown on the following table.
+The effect of extra acceleration is huge, as shown below.
 Compared to the baseline list, a set of [[Desperate Ritual]] makes us half again as consistent on the draw and *twice* as consistent on the play. [[Utopia Sprawl]] is only a few percentage points behind.
 In an eight-round event like Day 1 of a GP, we would expect the baseline list to make about seven T3 [[Primeval Titan:Titans]]; a list with this extra acceleration would instead make eleven or twelve.

 | Flex Slot             | T3 Play | T3 Draw | T3 Average |
 |:----------------------|:-------:|:-------:|:----------:|